 INTRODUCTION

 Sweetpotato (Ipomoea batatas) and maize (Zea mays L.) are among stable food crops that feature prominently in the intercropping system of south eastern Nigeria for the supply of carbohydrates and vitamins.
 The high human population in the region has resulted in small farm holdings, with intercropping being the predominant cropping system of south eastern Nigeria for the supply of carbohydrates and vitamins.
-The high human population in the region has resulted in small farm holdings, with intercropping being the predominant cropping system (Iwuagwu et al,2020).
-As a cropping strategy, intercropping is designed to ensure sustainable agriculture and supply of products for human use, while the common goal is to produce greater yield on a given piece of land by making use of resources that would otherwise not be utilised by a single crop (Muoneke and Ndukwe,2008)
+(Iwuagwu et al,2020).
+As a coping strategy, intercropping is designed to ensure sustainable agriculture and supply of products for human use, while the common goal is to produce greater yield on a given piece of land by making use of resources that would otherwise not be utilised by a single crop (Muoneke and Ndukwe,2008)

-Several crop combinations exist, but there is need to increase the production and consumption of biofortified crop such as orange-fleshed sweetpotato and pro-vitamin A maize to improve food and nutritional security.
+Several crop combinations exist, but there is the need to increase the production and consumption of biofortified crop such as orange-fleshed sweetpotato and pro-vitamin A maize to improve food and nutrition security.
 Farmers plant white or orange –fleshed sweetpotato varieties or white or yellow maize varieties, but the conventional white cultivars are unfortunately deficient in vitamins especially vitamins A (Nwadinobi et al, 2018).
-Maize variety Bende white is particularly popular in south eastern Nigeria, where it is consumed because of it soft starch, after boiling and roasting as fresh maize.
+The maize variety Bende white is particularly popular in south eastern Nigeria, where it is consumed because of it soft starch, after boiling and roasting as fresh maize.
 Consequently, the large population who depend on the conventional white-fleshed sweetpotato or white maize are exposed to deficiencies of vitamins and associated ailments.
 In contrast to the conventional white maize cultivar, pro-vitamin A maize is yellow in colour and rich in beta-carotene (Krivanek et al,2007) and is currently being promoted to combat vitamin A deficiency in Nigeria.

 Sweetpotato and maize have been shown to be compatible as they possess different photosynthetic pathways, different growth habits and requirement of growth resources (Islam et al,2007).
 Apart from the use of compatible crop, intercropping is generally productive and profitable when appropriate spatial arrangements and population density of component crops are adopted (Islam et al,2006).
 According to Chiezey et al (2005) and Iwuagwu et al (2020), the arrangement of the components is particularly important when both crops are of different height and canopy architecture.
 The taller crop will likely intercept more light to the detriment of the shorter one due to shading.
-Spatial arrangement arrangement in traditional farming is usually haphazard, without any attempt to arrange the crop in a way that the components intercept adequate solar energy, while crops like maize are planted at varying densities of one to four or more seeds per stand or hill.
+Spatial arrangement in traditional farming is usually haphazard, without any attempt to arrange the crop in a way that the components intercept adequate solar energy, while crops like maize are planted at varying densities of one to four or more seeds per stand or hill.

 There is limited research information on the response of orange-fleshed sweetpotato and pro-vitamin A maize to intercropping in south eastern Nigeria.
 This research seeks to examine the effect of pro-vitamin A maize spatial arrangement and orange-fleshed sweetpotato variety on sweetpotato/maize intercropping.

-MATERIAL AND METHOD
+MATERIALS AND METHODS

-The study was conducted in 2019 and 2020 cropping seasons at forestry Research Institute of Nigeria, Humid forest Research station in Umuahia, South Eastern Nigeria.
+The study was conducted in 2019 and 2020 cropping seasons at the forestry Research Institute of Nigeria, Humid forest Research station in Umuahia, South Eastern Nigeria.
 Umuahia lies between latitude 5034’ N, longitude 7034 E (Ujoh et al 2011).
 The soils were sandy loam in 2019 and loamy sand in 2020 and acidic.
 Some of the soil properties in 2019 were 63.8% and 28.4% silt, 7.8% clay, 5.3 pH (water), 2.7% OM, 0.11% N, 32.3 mg/kg P, and 0.16 cmol/kg K.